 Check our many motels for a great deal.
 Our Adirondack motels are small and family run, and they are clean and comfortable so there are no sacrifices to be made.

-One fine example is the Ledge Rock at Whiteface, directly across the road from Whiteface Mountain.
+One fine example is Ledge Rock at Whiteface, directly across the road from Whiteface Mountain.
 Choose a one- or two-bedroom suite — they all have refrigerators and microwaves, so it's easy to stretch the food budget.

-In the center of Wilmington there is the Mountain Brook Lodge, which offers discounts to veterans, firefighters, law enforcement, and EMS personnel.
+In the center of Wilmington is Mountain Brook Lodge, which offers discounts to veterans, firefighters, law enforcement, and EMS personnel.
 They have rooms decorated with an Adirondack theme and a charming gift shop, while dining and Adirondack Chocolates are within walking distance.

 Taking a group trip lets everyone get more for less.
 The Whiteface Region has many places to gather at a low per-person cost, from resorts to rentals.